Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

 Registration is now open!
 Please go to the [registration](https://crossroads-2023.github.io/register.html) tab for details.
-More information on the courses is coming soon.

 ### Poster

-You can download a high quality version of the school's poster at [this link](CIMPA23poster.pdf), which you can print if you would like to.
+You can download (and print) a high quality version of the school's poster at [this link](CIMPA23poster.pdf).

 ### Sponsors